biodranik/landing-hugo/content/team/Igor Davydov.md

 Dr. Davydov is an expert in digital signal processing, machine learning, and decision-making systems.
 He has extensive experience in research and development, especially in the development and implementation of vibration-based condition monitoring systems.
 His area of expertise is the development of decision-making systems based on machine learning, methods, and software for equipment condition monitoring via vibroacoustic signals.

-Igor is also a thesis advisor and teaching professor at the Belarusian State University of Informatics and Radioelectronics at the Department of Information Technology.
+Igor is also a thesis advisor and teaching professor at the Belarusian State University of Informatics and Radioelectronics at the Department of Information Radiotechnology.